 Join us for a training session, presentation or online learning session to learn how your library can facilitate important conversations and lead change in your community.
 Scroll down or click one of the following options for details.
 For more information or to share feedback about any of these opportunities, contact ALA's Public Programs Office at email@example.com.

 Series 1: For public libraries serving large and/or urban communities (spring 2017)

 Series 3: For public libraries serving small, mid-sized and/or rural communities (winter/spring 2018)

-- Three tracks, or series, of trainings are available:
+- Three tracks, or series, of trainings were offered:

-- Each track consists of five parts: the introductory webinar, three library-specific webinars, and one in-person workshop.
+- Each track consisted of five parts: the introductory webinar, three library-specific webinars, and one in-person workshop.

 This free webinar series is offered as part of Libraries Transforming Communities (LTC): Models for Change, an initiative of the American Library Association (ALA) and National Coalition for Dialogue & Deliberation (NCDD) that seeks to strengthen libraries' roles as core community leaders and agents of change.
 LTC: Models for Change is made possible in part by the Institute of Museum and Library Services (IMLS).